ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/sql-replication/basics.markdown

 ## Example

-Let us consider a simple scenario, where we have an `Order` with `OrderLines` and we want to setup a replication to MSSQL.
+Let us consider a simple scenario, where we have an `Order` with `OrderLines` (from `Northwind`) and we want to setup a replication to MSSQL.

 {CODE sql_replication_2@Server\Bundles\SqlReplication.cs /}